prateek3255/tab-tamer/README.md

 # AI Tab Grouper

-A chrome extension that groups tabs by with the help of AI.
+An AI-powered Chrome extension that groups your tabs intelligently based on a prompt.

 ## How to use